By Blue Planet Network Posted on Thu 31 Mar 2011, over 11 years ago

 A: As mentioned, we also have a mix of high-tech and low-tech tools in our toolbox, as well as, holistic approaches that integrate community organizing, productive uses of water, and training.
 With our existing network of partners who use a broad range of approaches, we are well-positioned to share and disseminate best practices from other PWX organizations with those partners within the Green Empowerment network of in-country water focused NGOs.
 For example, we can facilitate training workshops, initiate technology transfer, and foster project design exchanges between PWX members and our local partners.

-By Blue Planet Network Posted on Thu 31 Mar 2011, almost 11 years ago
+By Blue Planet Network Posted on Thu 31 Mar 2011, over 11 years ago

 One of the benefits of PWX that many of our members are starting to use is the comprehensive repository.
 Members are giving us their complete project histories to showcase on the map, put in the search engine and also use our project management tools and AnalytiX to mange their portfolio.
 All of this also increases sharing and collaboration.